decentraland/decentraland-commons/src/ethereum/README.md

 # Ethereum

-Set of utility functions to work with the Ethereum blockchain
+Set of utility functions to work with the Ethereum blockchain.

+By default `eth.js` will load up all contracts on the `/contracts` folder and choose a default account for you.
+So calling `eth.connect()` should be enough.

+If you want to change this behaviour, you can check the breakdown below.

 ### index.js